Equilibrating the System

 translate_moves = mc.translate_moves mc.translate_moves / sum(mc.translate_moves)

 To equilibrate the system, run the simulation.
 The length of the run needed is strongly dependent on the particular model, the system size, the density, and many other factors.
 Hard particle Monte Carlo self-assembly often takes tens of millions of time steps for systems with ~10,000 particles.
-This system is much smaller, but it still takes approximately 1-2 million steps.
+This system is much smaller, so it takes fewer steps.

 Here is the final state of the system after the run.